 There is so much beauty traveling through Highway 1 also famously known as Pacific Coast Hwy.
 There are rugged coastlines of sandy beaches, picturesque cypress trees, and plenty of unique wine tasting stops along the way.
 You definitely won’t want to nap and miss any of the natural wonders you’ll see along this stretch of road.
 Plan for a 10-hour trip without stops.

 You might have heard of the other way to get from Los Angeles to Napa Valley.
 This is what people call the “fast route” or the “boring way”.
 You’ll see plenty of sleepy farmland and smell plenty of cattle on this route with only a handful of places to stop along the way.
 This is the way to go if you want to get to wine country in a hurry and/or on the way back when you’ve already taken the long and winding roads through Highway 1.
 Plan for a 7-hour trip (without stops).

-The Perfect One Day Road Trip Itinerary
+LA To Napa: The Perfect Day Trip Itinerary

 If you’re looking for the quickest way to enjoy Highway 1 and still get to Napa Valley in the same day, you’ll want to make limited stops on this 10-hour drive while soaking in the highlights of the coast.
 Don’t forget to leave in the early morning to avoid as much traffic as possible.